rockroman/CI_PP2_TG/README.md

 ***

 1. bug: after game was over due to to many times target was missed,user could still hit the target and score
-- solution:after resarching i came to idea to not allow any more clicks on game field section
+- solution:after researching  i came to idea to not allow any more clicks on game field section

-2. bug:taget image created with javascript wasnt loading!!
+2. bug:target image created with javascript wasn't loading!!
  - solution image path was incorrect

-3. bug: wen setting welcome and start game screen display flex was overriding clas hide that i made to put display none to element.
+3. bug: when setting welcome and start game screen display flex was overriding class hide that i made to put display none to element.
-- solution:solved bug with trial and error and removed display propperty from an id of element and put it to class of element.
+- solution:solved bug with trial and error and removed display property from an id of element and put it to class of element.

 4. bug:404 page footer was inheriting background color from footer on index html page
-- solution: give uniqe id and apply style
+- solution: give unique id and apply style

-5. bug: 404 main container wasnt covering entire page on mobile with height:100%
+5. bug: 404 main container wasn't covering entire page on mobile with height:100%
 - solution: searching on  stack-overflow found solution in putting  element- height to 100vh

-6. bug:missed one letter in namig class of bootstrap container
+6. bug:missed one letter in namnig class of bootstrap container
-- solution:with trial and error method spoted the mistake and  added  letter
+- solution:with trial and error method spotted the mistake and  added  letter

-7. bug:thank you form button could be pressed even submiting the form
+7. bug:thank you form button could be pressed even submitting the form
-- solution: after going trough Stackoverflow found solution in putting 'disabled atrribute to button to be true.
+- solution: after going through Stackoverflow found solution in putting 'disabled attribute to button to be true.

 8. bug: pressed quiz(bootstrap) button hover state would stayed active on IOS device.
-- solution: going trough Stackoverflow found out that is the common problem so I came to idea to put hover state color same as no hover state
+- solution: going through Stackoverflow found out that is the common problem so I came to idea to put hover state color same as no hover state